Market Access Program (MAP)

 Through the Market Access Program (MAP), FAS partners with U.S. agricultural trade associations, cooperatives, state regional trade groups and small businesses to share the costs of overseas marketing and promotional activities that help build commercial export markets for U.S. agricultural products and commodities.

-MAP reaches virtually every corner of the globe, helping to build markets for a wide variety U.S. farm and food products.
-FAS provides cost-share assistance to eligible U.S. organizations for activities such as consumer advertising, public relations, point-of-sale demonstrations, participation in trade fairs and exhibits, market research and technical assistance.
+MAP reaches virtually every corner of the globe, helping build markets for a wide variety U.S. farm and food products.
+FAS provides cost-share assistance to eligible U.S. organizations for activities such as consumer advertising, public relations, point-of-sale demonstrations, participation in trade fairs and exhibits, market research, and technical assistance.
 When MAP funds are used for generic marketing and promotion, participants must contribute a minimum 10-percent match.
 For promotion of branded products, a dollar-for-dollar match is required.

 Each year, FAS announces the MAP application period and criteria on its website and via Grants.gov.
 Applicants apply for MAP through the Unified Export Strategy (UES) process, which allows eligible organizations to request funding from multiple USDA market development programs through a single, strategically coordinated proposal.
 FAS reviews the proposals and awards funds to applicants that demonstrate the potential for effective performance based on a clear, long-term strategic plan.